zircon-tech/slackbot-chat-gpt/README.md

 ### Interacting

+The bot is only configured to work properly in public and private channels but not in DMs or multi-person chats.
+It becomes easier when you want to post a question to a common group interest.
+Nonetheless if you'd like to keep questions private you can eventually create a private channel for yourself and ask there.

-Simply use the bot by sending `@Gpt Z` + *your question* in any private or public channel.
+To trigger the Bot simply send `@Gpt Z` + *your question* in any private or public channel.
 The bot will take a few seconds and give you the answer you are looking for (hopefully) 😎